minnahjafar-ctrl/chatbot_minnahjafar/README.md

 ## Steps involved
 Firstly, I made the chatbot using Python

-connected to openAI APi
+connected to openAI API

+Chatbot was tested on in single turn mode

 The bot was then converted to multiturn mode so that previous messages would be stored

 Tried different inputs for testing

-Changed settings to see difference in responses
+Changed settings like max_tokens and temperature to see difference in responses

 ## Challenges
 In the beginning i had a hard time understanding the API integration but then i was able to connect it.